-Gambling addiction in South Florida not only effects the gambler itself, but their family, employer and community.
+Gambling addiction in South Florida not only affects the gambler itself but their family, employer, and community.
 As the gambler goes through different phases of their addiction, they tend to spend less and less time with their family and yet, use the family’s money on gambling.
-In a professional setting, those struggling with gambling addiction in South Florida, will misuse company time in order to gamble, has trouble concentrating and completing projects and sometimes engages in employee theft of embezzlement.
+In a professional setting, those struggling with a gambling addiction in South Florida will misuse company time in order to gamble, has trouble concentrating and complete projects and sometimes engages in employee theft of embezzlement.
 In cases of severe desperation, the gambler may experience hopelessness, suicidal thoughts and attempts as well as trouble the law and marital problems.

 The estimated number of people who gamble socially and qualify for being diagnosed with a gambling addiction range from 2%-5%.
 Although this may not seem like a high number, in the United States alone, this percentage translates to affecting millions of people.

 Signs and symptoms of gambling addiction in South Florida are vast and include, but are not limited to, the following:

 – A return to gambling after a loss, in an effort to recoup

 – Gambling to try to escape problems, relieve sadness or anxiety

 – Becoming easily irritated when trying to reduce or stop gambling

 A gambling addiction generally means gambling involves more than one symptom, but less than five required to qualify for the diagnosis of compulsive or pathological gambling.
 Commonly, gambling addiction, like most other emotional conditions, is believed to be the result of a combination of biological vulnerabilities, ways of thinking and social stressors.